Item Categories

 • Retail

-Category 2 - Typically these represent the more detailed categories within each Category 1.
-Category 2s usually line up with P&L Accounts in the food categories (but not always)
+Typically, these represent the more detailed categories within each Category 1.
+Category 2s usually line up with P&L Accounts in the food categories (but not always).

 • Food: